-• ENTRIES.
-As many as THREE students from each grade level (grades 4 and 5) and (grades 6, 7, and 8) OR ages 9,10, 11, 12 and 13 respectively by Sept.
+- ENTRIES.
+As many as THREE students from each grade level (grades 2 and 3), (grades 4 and 5) and (grades 6, 7, and 8) OR ages 7, 8, 9,10, 11, 12 and 13 respectively by Sept.
 1 of the current school year, if in an ungraded school, may be entered in the Number Sense District Contest from each school.
-The top TWO students from each grade level advance to State.

-- ADVANCING TO STATE.
+The top TWO students from each grade level advance to State. - ADVANCING TO STATE.
 A minimum of four students from at least two different schools must compete at the district meet in order for the TWO students from each grade level to advance to State.
 (See page 8 for complete rules for advancing to State.
 See page 108 for an abbreviated chart for contest administration.) - NATURE OF THE CONTEST.
 The contest presents 80 problems.
-Elementary (Grades 4 and 5) problems requiring the applications of the four basic operations $(+, -, x, \div)$ for their solution constitute the core of what is commonly thought of as number sense.
+Elementary (Grades 2 & 3 and Grades 4 & 5) problems requiring the applications of the four basic operations $(+, -, \times, \div)$ for their solution constitute the core of what is commonly thought of as number sense.
 The middle school contest may range from whole number arithmetic to topics on the study of sequences in analysis, and topics relating to the efficient and/or high speed solution of mathematics problems, in addition to "special topics" distributed through workshop participation.
-Both spring 2021 and spring 2022 topics include: (1) Squaring "hollow" numbers, (2) Special fraction addition, (3) Permutations, and (4) Equation of the Circle. • WHAT HAPPENS IN THE CONTEST.
-1) The - contest director will announce the time and place that contestants and one adult should report for verification of the scoring of tests.
+Spring 2023 and Spring 2024 topics include: (1) Multiplication by 37, (2) Sum of Reciprocals, (3) Partial Fraction Decomposition, and (4) Remainders in Different Bases. - WHAT HAPPENS IN THE CONTEST.
+1) The contest director will announce the time and place that contestants and one adult should report for verification of the scoring of tests.
 2) Contestant ID numbers will be provided to contestants at roll call and seating of substitutes or alternates.
 Tests will be distributed to contestants face up, and contestants will be instructed to write their grade levels and their contestant ID numbers in the spaces provided on the front cover.
 Contestants must not open the test until the start signal is given.
 (Alternates taking the place of absent registered contestants should be sure to let the contest director know as they enter the room to save time in roll call.)
 No alarm watches or other devices that emit sound are allowed in the contest room, except the contest director's stopwatch to precisely time this contest.